aocoronel/neostow-sh/README.md

 # Neostow

-Neostow is a shell script project that aims to reinvent the wheel...
-Rewrite the functionality of GNU Stow.
+`neostow` is a tool that streamline the process to manage symlinks like GNU stow, but using a configuration file.
 It allows for more flexible symlink management, enabling the creation of symlinks from anywhere to anywhere on your computer.
-Unlike GNU Stow, Neostow does not rely on a 'package' structure, providing more freedom in managing your symlinks through a configuration file.

-The declarative nature of Neostow allows to easily make reproducible and granular symlinking, unlike GNU Stow.
+This declarative nature allows to easily make reproducible and granular symlinking, unlike GNU Stow.
 However, this project does not aims to fully replace GNU Stow, but to give a declarative feature missing from it.

 ## Features